 Insights and Trends

 Key Takeaways Most streaming catalogs are shallow.
-Across platforms, 72% to 89% of TV shows ran for only one or two seasons.
+Across almost all major platforms, 72% to 89% of TV shows ran for only one or two seasons.
 Prime Video, Netflix, and Apple TV skew heaviest toward short-run content.
 Paramount+, Peacock, and HBO Max have the deepest benches.
-These three platforms lead in multi-season series, with 14% to 21% of their…
+These three platforms lead in multi-season series, with 14% to…

 Read MoreOperational Intelligence: Why Streaming Teams Need Faster Answers in 2026